rahulnandg/Cybersecurity-journey/ctfs/Investigating-windows.md

 **🔍 Objective:** Identify the OS version and its release year.

 **🛠️ Method:**
-I used `Get-ComputerInfo to fetch the Windows version.
+I used Get-ComputerInfo -property "os*" to fetch the Windows version.

 **📄 PowerShell Command:**
-Get-ComputerInfo
+Get-ComputerInfo -property "os*"

 📌 Answer:
 Windows datacenter 2016